Choudharyaanjali/cafe-menu/README.md

 # cafe-menu
-I have designed a somple cafe menu with the help of html and css
+I have designed a simple cafe menu with the help of html and css